ytakahashi-statgen/expression_modifier_score_v2/README.md

 ## Getting Started with Colab

-Open the EMSv2_notebook.ipynb file in Google Colab or Jupyter Notebook.
+Open the ems_usage.ipynb file in Google Colab or Jupyter Notebook.